This Version Posted: August 4, 2020

 - For less urgent health and safety issues, file an online complaint now.
 The Health and Safety Contact Centre will review and respond in due course.

-- Companies and workplaces that have questions about this closure order can call Ontario’s Stop the Spread Business Information Line at 1-888-444-3659.
+- Companies and workplaces that have questions can call Ontario’s Stop the Spread Business Information Line at 1-888-444-3659.

 Download and print resources below: